aruncs31s/BtechEC/ECT203-LCD/README.md

 *(b)What is Hamming code?
 The message 11001l0 is coded in 7-bit even parity (8) Hamming code which is transmitted through a noisy channel.
 Decode the message assuming that a single eror occuffed in the codeword*

+*Hamming code is an error correction system that can detect and correct errors when data is stored or transmitted.
+It requires adding additional parity bits with the data.
+It is commonly used in error correction code (ECC) RAM.*